MischaU8/yumyum/extruding/extruding-a-closed-ring-face_nhTGENllngQ.md

 Uploaded: 2023-05-29

-yum yum Floyd here with a quick tip for extruding a closed ring face and plasticity if attempting to extrude a face produces undesirable results as seen here try pressing shift d to create a sheet
+yum yum Floyd here with a quick tip for extruding a closed ring face in Plasticity if attempting to extrude a face produces undesirable results as seen here try pressing shift d to create a sheet